enqack/neolithic-hpstr-jekyll-theme/theme-setup/index.md

 ---
 layout: page
 title: Theme Setup
-description: "Instructions on how to install and customize the modern Jekyll theme HPSTR."
+description: "Instructions on how to install and customize the modern Jekyll theme Neolithic-HPSTR."
 image:
   feature: abstract-11.jpg
   credit: dargadgetz